gvwilson/thirdbit/src/fiction/madica/index.md

 about what is and isn't a suitable birthday present for Santa."

-Before Madica could ask what birthdays had to do with anything, Ike gasped, "I'm running out again---for real this time!"
+Before Madica could ask what birthdays had to do with anything, Ike gasped, "I'm running out again—for real this time!"

 "Just a few more seconds!"
 Laurellen begged.
 She leaned forward again, hugging him.
 Madica leaned forward too, her face against her best friend's back, as they rocketed toward the giant saucer.
 She closed her eyes, too afraid to look, then took a deep breath and changed her mind.
-She *wasn't* too afraid to look---she just wasn't, not ever again.
+She *wasn't* too afraid to look—she just wasn't, not ever again.

 A dozen rectangular hatches lay flush against the saucer's side, each large enough to swallow Madica's house.
 As Ike shot toward it, the one